telerik/ajax-docs/controls/radiobuttonlist/functionality/select-item.md

 # Select Item

-This help article showcases how to operate with the items of **RadRadioButtonList** on the server-side/client-side.
+This help article showcases how to operate with the items of a **RadRadioButtonList** on the server-side/client-side.

 * [Select Item Server-Side](#select-item-server-side)